 Finally, while the aim is to get a consistent message across all social media platforms, this message still needs to be tweaked to fit the characteristics of the specific channel.

 As a copywriter, you may have to write posts for different brands across different social media channels.
 In order to make your task a little easier, it helps to create a mini creative brief for yourself which you can then use as a type of checklist or template to write more efficiently.
-This brief should contain certain elements: branding, the target audience, the goal and the social media channel you will publish your post on.
+This brief should contain certain elements: branding, the target audience, the goal and the social media channel you'll publish your post on.

 It can be incredibly helpful for a brand to associate themselves and their core identity with a brand archetype.
 An archetype is a universal image that is familiar to everyone, regardless of their cultural or religious background, as these images occur and recur in storytelling across the globe.
 For instance, the Hero or the Trickster are relatable characters which have featured in stories and myths since the beginning of time.